martinthomson/scone-merge-criticisms/draft-thomson-scone-merge-criticisms.md

 ## Packet Protection

 SCONE defines packet protection for the packet that a client sends.
-Network elements do not need to authenticate this – the information they need from that packet is not protected – but that’s not obvious from the specification.
+Network elements do not need to decrypt or authenticate packets – the information they need from that packet is not protected – but that’s not obvious from the specification.

 Protection of signals from network elements provides no meaningful security value.
 The value is in resilience to accidentally interpreting garbage packets as a signal and the AEAD is definitely better than the UDP checksum at detecting transmission errors.
 However, those same benefits might be realized more cheaply by other means.